sylt-lang/sylt-lang/README.md

 # Sylt-lang
 -----------
-Sylt is a statically-checked dynamically typed, reference counted programming language made for GameJams.
+Sylt is a statically checked and dynamically typed reference counted programming language made for game jams.

 ## Why does this exist?
-Why not use X-lang?
+Why use this instead of language X?
 Pfft!
 Why not?

 ## Getting started
 Sylt is written entirely in Rust.
-Pointing to this Git-repo in your Cargo.toml is the easiet way.
+Pointing to this Git-repo in your Cargo.toml is the easiest way.
 Alternatively you can build the interpreter and run your own programs from there.